AlikaU/shoe-store/README.md

 ## Run the UI

-If you don't have Go installed, but you're on Linux, you can use the Docker steps above.
+If you don't have Go installed, but you're on Linux, you can use the Docker steps above (on other systems the network=host flag isn't supported and requests won't go through.)
 If you have Go, you can:
 ```
 cd tui